 When you add a WFS layer to the map, your basemap must be compatible with the coordinate system of the WFS layer.

-Add OGC WMTS layers to your map
+Add OGC WMTS layers

 Secure OGC services